sorainrj/ccclll/docs/i.Add the Extension.md

 ### Info Additions

 Add a `GADApplicationIdentifier` key with a string value of your AdMob app ID into the info additions node.
 You can [find your App ID](https://support.google.com/admob/answer/7356431) in the AdMob UI.

+**Note: If you fail to add the `GADApplicationIdentifier` key you may find your application will crash on launch.**

 ```xml